barrie-cork/thesis-grey-may/project_docs/project_status.md

 ## Current Status

 As of the latest update, the Thesis Grey project has been successfully implemented with Wasp v0.16.0 and follows the principles of Vertical Slice Architecture (VSA).

-Task 2 (Implement Authentication System) is now complete using the standard **usernameAndPassword** method.
-This includes user signup (defaulting to Researcher role), login/logout, and protected routes.
-Email-specific flows like verification and password reset have been removed for Phase 1 simplicity.
+- **Task 2 (Implement Authentication System) is complete**: Uses standard `usernameAndPassword` method, default 'Researcher' role on signup, login/logout, profile page, and protected routes.
+- **Task 3 (Develop Search Strategy Builder) is in progress**: Basic search session creation and listing are implemented.
+Session detail page structure is created.

 ## Core Architecture